 Multinational enterprises in NRW

 Every year, more and more multinational enterprises decide to invest in North Rhine-Westphalia.
-According to the ORBIS Europe company database, more than 20,000 foreign companies have already established business operations in NRW.
+According to the ORBIS Europe company database, around 20,000 foreign companies have already established business operations in NRW.
 This equates to one fifth of all multinational enterprises in Germany as a whole.
 Here you can find an overview of the multinational enterprises in NRW.

 Outstanding investment projects in NRW